BeReyes1/CMPM121-F/README.md

 When the player collects the key and brings it to scene 2, they will receive a page popup that reads “You Win!”
 They need the key for the popup to show.

-### Additional features:

-- Users are able to swap between light and dark mode using the starting screen buttons.
-- Added localization support for English, Japanese, and Arabic, which can be changed by either the starting screen buttons or associated keybinds ("B" - English, "N" - Japanese, "M" - Arabic) (Note: this unfortunately does not apply to our title, as it is a custom asset that does not translate well)

 ## Reflection

 We had a meeting to discuss next steps for our project and designated tasks for F2 and F3 in the coming week.
 We have a clearer direction for where we want our game to head, and what each of our roles should be.
-Beckham and I will continue working on building each level; Kimi will help out with the additional features for F3 as needed, as well as making assets; Vivian will also help with the additional features and debugging.
-We've identified which bugs need fixing, as well as which four additional features we want to implement for F3: continuous inventory, save system, visual themes, and i18n/l8n.
+Beckham and I will continue working on building each level; Kimi will help out with the additional features for F3 as needed, as well as making assets; Vivian will also help with the additional features, playtesting, and debugging.
+We've identified which bugs need fixing, as well as which four additional features we would like to implement for F3: unlimited undo, save system, visual themes, and i18n/l8n.

 ---